 The tour really hit the right balance between learning about the history through stories and hidden gems, and getting to know the food culture.
 We tried various delicacies and dishes to take us through a day’s worth of Maltese food and traditions.
 There were some drinks along the way too, including a Maltese coffee and a local beer.

+You can read more in our full Valletta street food tour review.
 For more ideas on how to explore the capital, see our recommended things to do in Valletta.